 Tell me how you can go wrong serving these on top of a pillowy cloud of blue cheese mashed potatoes.
 It is a match made in heaven.
-Greek yogurt mashed potatoes are another great option that I often serve alongside my country style ribs in the oven.
+Mashed potatoes with heavy cream are another great option that I often serve alongside my country style ribs in the oven.

-If for some reason mashed potatoes aren’t your thing, maybe potato cakes or super crispy roasted potatoes would be more your speed to serve alongside Instant Pot beef short ribs.
+If for some reason mashed potatoes aren’t your thing, maybe mashed potato cakes or super crispy roasted potatoes would be more your speed to serve alongside Instant Pot beef short ribs.
 I also love the sweetness of roasted acorn squash slices or honey roasted carrots paired with beef.